 Support the developers of the tools you use.
 Not only for a good feeling but the developers will also have a way and an address to email you to let you know you should update, and the money you donate.
 Win-win situation.
 When we've started with the Nette bug, yes, I do support Nette personally and I'm sort of easy to spot in the list of backers.
 You'll find Scott Helme there as well because we also use Nette on Report URI, which I happen to work on with him.
 The author of the framework sent an update advisory to the supporters already on August 25, just a few hours after the fixed versions became available, and more than a month before he went public with the bug.

 Follow the developers on Twitter, follow their blogs & forums (see the Nette blog post and a forum post).
-If the developers are using GitHub, you can watch new releases and GitHub will send you a notification in case there's one:
+If the developers are using GitHub, you can watch just new releases or security alerts and GitHub will send you a notification in case there's one:

-You can watch new releases only (list of what you're watching)
+You can watch new releases or security alerts only (list of what you're watching)

 If you're using GitHub to host your repositories, and Composer to manage your dependencies, I suggest you learn about Dependabot – a robot that helps you to keep your dependencies up-to-date.
 Dependabot knows about PHP and handful of other languages and package managers.
 You can set it up in your repository, in Settings > Security & analysis: